D-REX: Dialogue Relation Extraction with Explanations: Experimental Evaluation

-To better understand how our model performs in extracting explanations and what challenges still exist, we perform two analyses manually; a comparative analysis and an absolute analysis.
-We consider two sets of data for evaluation: samples where \textbf{N}o \textbf{L}abeled trigger exists (\emph{NL}) and samples where the predicted explanation \textbf{D}iffers from the \textbf{L}abeled trigger (\emph{DL}).
+\paragraph{Human Evaluation} To better understand how our model performs in extracting explanations and what challenges still exist, we perform two analyses; a comparative and an absolute analysis.
+We consider two sets of data for evaluation: samples for the DialogRE test set where \textbf{N}o \textbf{L}abeled trigger exists (\emph{\textbf{NL}}) and samples where the predicted explanation \textbf{D}iffers from the \textbf{L}abeled trigger (\emph{\textbf{DL}}).